Find out what is involved in repairing droopy lower eyelids using a lateral tarsal strip surgery technique

 In some more extreme cases the eyelid even flips forward.
 The medical term for this downward eyelid sagging is ectropion.

 Among the issues that ectropion can cause is chronic dry eyes and tearing as the lids don't do their job of covering the lower aspect of the eye as well.
-Additionally, the windshield wiper action of the lids is less effecient as tears often pool in the gap between the lid and eye.
+Additionally, the windshield wiper action of the lids is less efficient as tears often pool in the gap between the lid and eye.

 Lower Lid Ectropion Example Photos